esp-rs/book/src/application-development/async.md

 ## Embassy

 [Embassy] is an asynchronous (async) framework designed specifically for embedded Rust development; its [embassy-executor] crate provides an `async/await` executor which executes a fixed number of tasks, statically allocated at startup, though more can be added later.
+To spawn more tasks later, you may keep copies of the `Spawner` (it is `Copy`), for example by passing it as an argument to the initial tasks.
 For more information about `embassy` visit [Embassy book].

 ## RTIC